Stortorget, Karlskrona

 Stortorget (Swedish "Great Square") in Karlskrona is the largest square of the city.
 The square lies centrally on Trossö island.
 The square lies on the highest point of the island and is bounded by several monumental buildings.
-The Fredrick Church, the Church of the Holy Trinity, and the town hall are part of the World Heritage Site.
+The Fredrik Church, the Church of the Holy Trinity, and the town hall are part of the World Heritage Site.

 The square encompasses an area of about 200x100 square meters and is quadratic with the exception of its eastern side which has an extension where Kyrkogatan street connects.
-The full extent of the square cannot be viewed completely since the Frederick Church lies in near the middle of the square, slightly to the west of the actual center where a statue of Charles XI stands.
+The full extent of the square cannot be viewed completely since the Fredrik Church lies in near the middle of the square, slightly to the west of the actual center where a statue of Charles XI stands.
 The visible area of the square is only about 140x100 square meters.

 The large size of the square in relation to the surrounding city attests to the significance its planners placed on Karlskrona at its founding as Sweden's principal naval base in 1680.